 9. I am always on a reduction diet.
 My weight fluctuations reach 25 kg/55 lbs per year.
 Working at a desk does not help.

 10. Despite my weight, I am not yet kicked out of the slope.
 As soon as the snow falls in the Czech Republic (and it always happens faster in the north of Liberec Region than in the south of Lower Silesia), I go snowboarding to Rokytnice (most often), Janské Lázně (rarely) or Harrachov (well, sometimes).
-Geographical location strongly helps me in my winter hobby – to the first alpine Austrian resorts, I have the same way as to the central Baltic (538 km to Schladming, 522 km to Mielno).
+Geographical location enormously helps me in my winter hobby - to the first alpine Austrian resorts, I have the same way as the central Baltic (538 km to Schladming, 522 km to Mielno).
 Also, they have good food in Austria, I strongly recommend it.

 12. If I drink, it's a beer (double imperial IPA) or a dark rum.
 But if there's a MOON... that's different.